 For each search in an NW1 Trial, the CO will set a Start Line, with cones, flags, or blue tape.
 Your dog should pass over the Start Line; you may get a fault if your dog veers off to either side, like mine did in our NW1 Containers Search.
 My dog Tigger veered left too soon, chasing odor, so I took a tight circle with him, to get him over the actual Start Line.
 This wasted time and probably confused him.
 Speaking from experience, I recommend that you choke up so that your dog is on a very short leash, or hold on to the harness, until after you cross the Start Line.

-Your dog needs to find the Birch odor, and communicate that to you, with either a natural or trained Alert.
+Your dog needs to find the hide, and communicate that to you, with either a natural or trained Alert.
 Then you say ALERT!
 If the Judge says YES, reward your dog!
 Congratulations!
 Party time!
-You've passed that element!
-If the Judge says NO... better luck next time.
+You’ve passed that element!
+If the Judge says NO… better luck next time.

 In an NW1 Trial (but not at higher level Trials), if your dog times out, or you Alert in the wrong place, the Judge will tell you where the hide is, so you can reward your dog at source.
 If this happens, you should take your dog directly to the hide; don’t make everyone wait while you tell your dog to Search again.

-In an NW1 Trial, you and your dog will search cardboard boxes of any size or shape, or any combination of sizes and/or shapes.
-The CO will place Birch odor in one box; the other boxes will be blank.
+In an NW1 Trial, you and your dog will search cardboard boxes of various sizes and shapes, or any combination of sizes and/or shapes.
+In addition, plastic shoe boxes with holes punched in the tops, are now allowed.
+The CO will place hide inside one box; the other boxes will be blank.
 Leashes are generally required in a Containers search.

 To prepare for Containers, make sure your dog gets practice searching for a single hide in up to about 20 closed cardboard boxes.
 Practice on various surfaces if you can (carpeting, tile, linoleum, wood, dirt, etc) because odor will behave differently in each of those cases.
 If you can, arrange to have air movement blow down the row of boxes, so your dog learns to go all the way to the Source box, without Alerting on a nearby box which merely has odor blowing onto it.
 Be aware, it is very possible that your Containers search will feature slippery floors.